How does this region not earn more attention??

-Mother Nature was in a cheery mood when it came to crafting Coorong National Park, accessed from Kingston SE.
-This long, thin strip of turf is flanked by water on both sides and features epic sand dunes, a wetland of international significance, and myriad bird life.
+Coorong National Park: This long, thin strip of turf is flanked by water on both sides and features epic sand dunes, a wetland of international significance, and myriad bird life.
 It’s rich with Aboriginal culture, too.
+Accessed from: Kingston SE.

-Also surrounded by water is Canunda National Park near Millicent.
-Explore a rugged coastline revealing towering limestone cliffs and alluring beaches that draw surfers.
+Canunda National Park: Also surrounded by water, Canunda has a rugged coastline that reveals towering limestone cliffs and alluring beaches that draw surfers.
+Accessed from: Millicent.

-Robe is the place to go.
-It has a series of beaches to suit a wide assortment of water-based fun, including swimming, surfing, and kayaking.
-Crowds flock to Town Beach, Long Beach attracts surfers, and West Beach suits more experienced board riders.
+Robe: The place to go with a series of beaches that suit a wide assortment of water-based fun, including swimming, surfing, and kayaking.
+Crowds flock to Town Beach while Long Beach and West Beach are renowned surfing spots.

-A half-hour drive south of Robe is the historical town of Beachport.
-It’s home to Surf Beach, which lives up to its name.
+Beachport: The historical town is home to Surf Beach, which lives up to its name.

-Among other options, Port MacDonnell has a cluster of beaches that welcome swimming, surfing, diving, and more.
+Port MacDonnell: Has a cluster of beaches that welcome swimming, surfing, diving, and more.

-You heard correctly.
-The biggest name is Coonawarra, just minutes from Penola.
-Its terra rossa soil is ideal for producing distinctive, rich reds – led by cabernet sauvignon and shiraz – and dozens of wineries are clustered here for effortless cellar-door hopping.
+The biggest name in the Limestone Coast is the Coonawarra, one of Australia's best grape-growing areas.
+Just minutes from Penola, its terra rossa soil is ideal for producing distinctive, rich reds – led by cabernet sauvignon and shiraz.
+Dozens of wineries are dotted here for effortless cellar-door hopping.